alozie/afndev/template/readme/onboarding.md

 We highly recommend that you *do not use Windows* directly for development.
 Many development tools (e.g., drush, gulp, etc.) are not built or tested for Windows compatibility.
 Furthermore, most CI solutions (e.g., Travis CI, Drupal CI, etc.) do not permit testing on Windows OS.
+Similarly, Bolt cannot be fully tested on Windows and is unsupported on this platform.

 If you must use Windows, we recommend that:
 * You have administrator access to your machine